Department of Health Care Management

 HCMG 3101.
 Intro to Health Systems Mgmt.
 (3)

 This course is designed to introduce the student to the application of principles of management to health systems organizations.
-Field-based experience will allow the student to apply principles of organizational theory and behavioral aspects of management across a variety of health care settings.
+Students will learn how to apply principles of organizational theory and behavior to aspects of management across a variety of healthcare settings.

 Prerequisites: HSCI 2111 and (HSCI 3110 (may be taken concurrently) or HSCI 3113 (may be taken concurrently) or HLTH 3110 (may be taken concurrently) or NURS 3110 (may be taken concurrently))